-Notes of dark pineapple, kiwi, honey, green apple, grapefruit, & grassy herbs grace the nose.
+Notes of dark pineapple, kiwi, honey, green apple, & grassy herbs grace the nose.
 The wine slides across the palate and lingers with a delightfully crisp mineral-laden finish.

 Food Pairing Suggestions:

 Delicious paired with teriyaki chicken, grilled shrimp, grilled bluefish, roast chicken, basil pestos, roasted artichokes, or a creamy soft cow’s milk cheese.

 Aging Potential: 2-3 years

 Varietal Composition: 95% Seyval blanc / 5 % Aromella

 Aging Protocol: 11 months stainless steel.

 Seyval Blanc juice was fermented at 60°F in stainless steel using Uvaferm SVG yeast.
 Malolactic fermentation was prevented by the addition of SO2 while aging over the fine lees in stainless steel for 9 months.
 A small portion of Aromella (Coastal Vineyards, South Dartmouth, MA) was added to elevate the aromatics.
 Prior to bottling, the wine was filtered to 1.5 microns.